Refefer/quickfind/README.md

 Up and Down arrow keys selects which file to open.
 Enter opens selects the highlighted file.

+Sometimes a single query isn't enough to differentiate between the files.
+By pressing Tab, _quickfind_ will add another 'searcher' query for additional filtering.

 Stdin
 -----
 _quickfind_ can search on stdin when provided a naked '-':